An introduction to KMP algorithm

 - When this two character does not match, we should shorten the

-and try the match again.
-We could utilize the property ofnext[]
+preand try the match again.
+We could utilize the property ofnext[]array -P[0]~P[pre - 1](A) is identical toP[x - pre] ~ P[x-1](B). - To shorten

-is identical, then we transform the problem to find the longest common prefix and suffix ofA
+AandBis identical, then we transform the problem to find the longest common prefix and suffix ofA! which is exactlynext[pre-1].

 2